-- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Active, gastric or intestinal ulcer, bleeding or perforation - History of gastrointestinal bleeding or perforation, relating to previous NSAID therapy - Active, or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding) - Last trimester of pregnancy (see section 4.6)Severe hepatic, renal or cardiac failure. - Like other non-steroidal anti-inflammatory drugs (NSAIDs), diclofenac is also contraindicated in patients in whom attacks of asthma, angioedema, urticaria or acute rhinitis are precipitated by ibuprofen, acetylsalicylic acid or other nonsteroidal anti-inflammatory drugs. - Established congestive heart failure (NYHA II-IV), ischemic heart disease, peripheral arterial disease and/or cerebrovascular disease.
+- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Active, gastric or intestinal ulcer, bleeding or perforation. - History of gastrointestinal bleeding or perforation, relating to previous NSAID therapy. - Active or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding). - Severe hepatic, renal and cardiac failure (see section 4.4). - During the last trimester of pregnancy (see section 4.6).

+- Like other non-steroidal anti-inflammatory drugs (NSAIDs), diclofenac is also contraindicated in patients in whom attacks of asthma, angioedema, urticaria or acute rhinitis are precipitated by ibuprofen, acetylsalicylic acid or other nonsteroidal anti-inflammatory drugs. - Established congestive heart failure (NYHA II-IV), ischemic heart disease, peripheral arterial disease and/or cerebrovascular disease.